jakub-m/rs-learning-autograd/README.md

 - Fitting parameters of a polynomial with a gradient descent is hard, possibly (my naive interpretation) because small changes in the parameters can cause a large change at the output.
 - Vector operations with `nalgebra` are (unsurprisingly) orders of magnitude faster than a primitive loop.
+- Rust type system starts when it comes to refactoring.
+If it compiles, it means that the refactoring is done.

 ## Materials